 Julie and Colin met while waiting for a bus in 2003, and since then have combined their passion of exploring the world and documenting their adventures.
 They jointly received National Geographic’s 2007 Adventurer of the Year award and are best-selling authors who have collectively written six books published around the world.
 Their films have been aired on National Geographic Channel, CTV Travel and others.

-Through exploration and adventure Julie and Colin strive to motivate others to lead active and environmentally-sustainable lifestyles.
+Through exploration and adventure Julie and Colin strive to motivate others to lead active lifestyles.
 They work with organizations dedicated to conveying these ideals to youth, which has enabled the team to reach out to students around the world.

-He has co-produced four documentaries which collectively won ten awards at international festivals including the Dijon and Telluride Festivals of Adventure Films.
-His work is published in numerous publications including the Globe and Mail, Reader’s Digest and Cruising World.
+He has co-produced four documentaries which collectively won ten awards at international festivals including the Dijon and Telluride Festivals of Adventure Films and has written four books.
+His writing and photographs can be seen in numerous publications including the Globe and Mail, Reader’s Digest and Cruising World.

 Julie Angus is an adventurer, scientist and author.
 She is the first woman to row across the Atlantic Ocean from mainland to mainland and a recipient of the National Geographic Adventurer of the Year award.
 She has also cycled across continents, rowed thousands of kilometers of coastlines and rivers, and sailed ancient Phoenician trading routes to research the olive tree.